CUNY-CompMethods-2024/Homework1/README.md

 c)  Using the same method, make a polar plot of “Fey’s function” in the range 0 ≤ θ ≤ 24π.
 $$r = e^{\cos{\theta}} - 2 \cos{4 \theta} + \sin^5{\frac{\theta}{12}} $$

 Put all 3 plots in one figure with labels making it clear which plot is which.
 If you're doing this with an ipython notebook, you can have the figure display inline.
-Otherwise, save the figure as a png or pdf file, and include it in this repository.
+Otherwise, save the figure as a png or pdf file, and include it in your clone of this repository.